Hairy Scary

-Hairy Scary is a computer animated television series created by Jan Van Rijsselberge and produced by Alphanim for France 3 and Super RTL.
+Hairy Scary is an animated television series created by Jan Van Rijsselberge and produced by Alphanim for France 3 and Super RTL.
 The series is centered on two kids – a “Hairy” boy, Willow, and a “Scary” girl, Constance – and their adventures in a fantastical and sometimes confusing world of misconceptions and misunderstandings.
 Along with a bunch of pretty assertive schoolmates, they figure out all sorts of important things such as friendship stronger than prejudice and acceptance of difference.

 Synopsis

 Hairies are mostly about feelings and Scaries are mostly about thinking.
 Hairies are like playful dogs and Scaries are like playful cats.
 (Or vice versa.)
 None of these differences get in their way of being close neighbours.
 But if you really want to know Hairies and Scaries all you have to do is meet Willow and Constance.
 They’re two regular kids in an irregular world.
 Willow's a Hairy boy and Constance is a Scary girl.
 Willow loves adventure and greets each day with enthusiasm.
 Constance loves having a plan and likes to stick to the rules.
 Willow is always getting himself in trouble and Constance is always getting him out of it.
 Which makes Junior very, very unhappy.
 Junior is a scheming Scary classmate who is totally enamoured with Constance.
 He sees Willow as a rival for her heart (even though she can’t stand him) and he works tirelessly to find ways to embarrass and thwart Willow.
 Naturally, he never wins.
 Will he ever learn?